suzano-digital/suzano-digital/test.md

 You are working in a project that uses public economic data to predict some directions regarding the paper price .

-A Data Scientist in your project asks you to gather data from the investing.com .
+A Data Scientist in your project asks you to gather data from the investing.com website .

 He needs the data from Chinese Caixin Services Index , Bloomberg Commodity Index  and USD/CNY

-He gave you 3 website pages that you can get this information
+He gaves you 3 website pages that you can get this information

 **Chinese Caixin Services Index**